galasa-dev/cli/docs/generated/errors-list.md

 - GAL1120E: Program logic error.
 Collect a log using the '--log' option and send to the Galasa development team.
 - GAL1121E: Unable to retrieve rest api version.
 Reason is: {}.
 Try downloading the latest version of galasa or rebuilding a clean version.
 - GAL1122E: Authentication property {} is not available, which is needed to connect to the Galasa Ecosystem.
 It either needs to be in a file '{}' or set as an environment variable.
+- GAL1123E: Failed to read 3270 terminal JSON file '{}' because the content is in the wrong format.
+Reason: {}
 - GAL1226E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1227E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1228E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}